up42/docs/source/reference/data-transfer.rst

         ]
     }

-This also applies to :ref:`imagery and binary data <imagery-and-binary-data>`, where the value should be the path of the corresponding file, relative to the base input or output directory.
+This also applies to :ref:`imagery and vector data <imagery-and-vector-data>`, where the value should be the path of the corresponding file, relative to the base input or output directory.